godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 ### GUI

 Here at the Godot Foundation, accessibililty is an absolute top-priority.
 The road to making an experience available to anyone regardless of their circumstances isn't an easy one, but it's a road that all developers are obligated to take.
 To that end, our resident tech guru [bruvzg](https://github.com/bruvzg) tackled absolutely Herculean task of integrating [AccessKit](https://github.com/AccessKit/accesskit) to Godot as a whole ([GH-76829](https://github.com/godotengine/godot/pull/76829)).
 With this in place, screenreader support is now built into the very core of the engine.
-All our supported desktop platforms offer fully uncompromised support, as the bindings are already in place and well-tested; when other platforms follow suit, we will ensure support to the absolute best of our ability.
+All our supported desktop platforms offer fully uncompromised support, as the bindings are already in place and well-tested.
+When other platforms follow suit, we will ensure support to the absolute best of our ability.

 4.5 is bringing with it quite a few new quality-of-life improvements, with one of the biggest additions being one we actually haven't given proper coverage to yet: foldable containers!
 [Tomasz Chabora](https://github.com/KoBeWi) is no stranger to editor enhancements, and this time he has blessed us with [GH-102346](https://github.com/godotengine/godot/pull/102346), which grants us the new `FoldableContainer` class.
 Now users can have dynamically cascading GUI objects with the ability to toggle if the contents are expanded or not at will, a process that previously took several workarounds to achieve.